5 Simple Ways to Reduce Student Debt

 3. Consider refinancing: If you can get a lower interest rate, refinancing your student loans can be a smart move.
 This will lower your monthly payments, and allow you to pay off your debt more quickly.

 5. Start a side hustle: Consider starting a side hustle to bring in extra income.
 This could be anything from freelance work to selling items online.
 Every little bit helps when it comes to paying off student debt, and a side hustle can help you to reach your financial goals more quickly.
-(Click here to sign up for my 1-hour course on How to Start a Side Hustle.)
+(Check out my 1-hour course on Creating a Side Hustle if this idea appeals to you!)

 Practicing self-care is also key.
 Make sure to carve our time from your nine to five job so you can pursue the work you really love with your side hustle or spend time doing other things outside of work that bring you purpose and joy.
 Doing so will increase your inner and outer wealth and can lead to new opportunities, new skills, and may even help prevent you from burning out.